Skip to main content

 Product Best For Cooking Area Why It Stands Out

 Royal Gourmet CC1830SC Overall 823 sq. in.
-823 sq. in. total area with included cover
+823 square inches total cooking area

 GREEN PARTY Offset Smoker Dedicated Smoking Setup 512 sq. in.
-28-inch horizontal cook chamber for low-and-slow smoking
+28-inch horizontal cook chamber for indirect low-and-slow smoking

 NChanmar Charcoal Grill Offset Smoker Compact Offset Compact patio use Compact 2-in-1 charcoal grill + offset smoker combo

 Royal Gourmet CC1830S Budget Pick 823 sq. in.
-Same 823 sq. in. layout as the SC — no cover included
+823 square inches total cooking area (no cover included)

 Best Offset Smokers Reviewed